truenas/middleware/docs/userguide/freenas_directoryservice.rst

 Once the keytab is generated, use :menuselection:`Directory Service --> Kerberos Keytabs --> Add kerberos keytab` to add it to the FreeNAS® system.

-Then, to instruct the Active Directory service to use the keytab, check the "Use keytab" box and select the installed keytab using the drop-down "Kerberos keytab" menu in :menuselection:`Directory Service --> Active Directory`.
-When using a keytab with Active Directory, make sure that the "username" and
+Then, to instruct the Active Directory service to use the keytab, select the installed keytab using the drop-down "Kerberos keytab" menu in
-"userpass" in the keytab matches the "Domain Account Name" and "Domain Account Password" fields in :menuselection:`Directory Service --> Active Directory`.
+:menuselection:`Directory Service --> Active Directory`.
+When using a keytab with Active Directory, make sure that the "username" and "userpass" in the keytab matches the "Domain Account Name" and "Domain Account Password" fields in :menuselection:`Directory Service --> Active Directory`.

 To instruct LDAP to use the keytab, select the installed keytab using the drop-down "Kerberos keytab" menu in :menuselection:`Directory Service --> LDAP`.